CONSTRUCTION WASTE:

 Steel Vs Wood Calculator

-Size of Home/Building in Square Feet (Under Roof) SF
+Size of Home/Building in Square Feet (Under Roof)

 Number of Floors/Levels

-Built in WOOD Frame
+Built with WOOD Framing

 House - Wood Parameters